-- 5 minutes Settling time
+5 minutes - Settling time

-- 10 minutes Game and Rule Explanation
+10 minutes - Game and Rule Explanation

-- 25 minutes Game Time
+25 minutes - Game Time

-- 15 minutes Processing Time
+15 minutes - Processing Time

-- 20 minutes Explanation of the Roles and Responsibilities in our families
+20 minutes - Explanation of the Roles and Responsibilities in our families

-- 5 minutes Evaluation and Conclusion
+5 minutes - Evaluation and Conclusion

 The instructions and rules of the game are to be thoroughly explained to the students.
 It is very important for the teacher to explain that although they can steal from each other and destroy the houses of others, they can then deal with the consequences involved, with their own feelings and with conflict.
-Therefore students are to be left to explore the game as subgroups and find out which group best created a positive relationship with other and also managed to complete the quests.
-Students are to realise that even though some groups might be complete the quests faster and progressively, they might be creating negative relationships with their peers.
+Therefore, students are to be left to explore the game as subgroups and find out which group best created a positive relationship with other and also managed to complete the quests.
+Students are to realize that even though some groups might be complete the quests faster and progressively, they might be creating negative relationships with their peers.